mashpotatle/Exaroton-Discord-Bot/README.md

 # Exaroton Discord Bot

 This is the official Discord bot for the turtleshell.exaroton.me vanilla Minecraft SMP server.
-It lets you chat with your teammates across Discord and Minecraft seamlessly, keeping the conversation alive no matter where you’re at.
+It lets you chat with your teammates across Discord and Minecraft seamlessly, keeping the game alive no matter where you’re at.
 Key Features

 -  Discord ↔ Minecraft Chat Bridge: Talk with your SMP teammates on Discord or in-game with messages synced both ways.